Augmented Analytics Is the New BI Battle Ground, Gartner Says

 “All vendors can build interactive key performance indicator (KPI) dashboards using common chart forms (bar/column, line/area, scatter, pie and geographic maps) and drawing on a wide range of data sources,” Gartner analysts write in the Magic Quadrant, which was published last week.
 “Differentiation has shifted to how well platforms support augmented analytics.

-The augmentation comes in several forms, including ML- and AI-assisted data prep, insight generation, and insight generation.
+The augmentation comes in several forms, including ML- and AI-assisted data prep, query generation, and insight generation.
 Instead of existing in discrete parts of the analytics and ABI tools, these ML and AI capabilities are infused throughout the ABI (analytics and BI) products, Gartner says.

 Microsoft owns the upper right portion of the Magic Quadrant–a position it has now held since 2016–and has a healthy lead over its nearest competitor, Tableau, which is owned by Salesforce.
 Qlik actually exceeds Tableau on the “completeness of vision” scale, but lacks the resources of Tableau/Salesforce (let alone Microsoft) and thus has lower “ability to execute” score.